 - ¾ cup sugar-free raspberry jam , more or less

 - Mix all of the dry ingredients in a bowl with a spoon, set aside.

 - Add butter and honey to the standing mixer bowl and using the flat beater attachment, mix until you get a creamy mixture.
 Add in egg, vanilla extract, and lemon zest, and give everything a quick mix.

 - Now add in the dry ingredients mixture and mix just until everything comes together, don't over-mix the dough.
 The dough will be soft and slightly sticky.
 Wrap it in a cling film, and flatten it into a disk.
 Chill in the fridge for 1 hour.

 Cutting Out Cookies

 - Dust your working surface and rolling pin with some flour.
-Roll out the dough to almost ¼ inch thickness.
+Roll out the dough to around ¼ inch thickness.
 Cut out the cookies using the Linzer cookie cutters.
 Alternate the base and the top so that you always have a full pair.

 - Using an offset spatula, place the cookies on parchment paper on a baking tray.
 They can be placed near each other as the cookies won't spread.

 - Bake in a preheated oven at 350ºF (175ºC), without the fan, on the lower ⅔ rack for 10-12 minutes.
 Don't overbake them as they'll end up being hard.
 The bottom of the cookies should just barely be brown.